 Witness prep by the attorney primarily focuses on legal strategy, reviewing the documents and exhibits of the case, and the logistics of the deposition or trial.
-Witness Effectiveness Training is geared toward ensuring a positive, credible, confident disposition and performance for the witness.
+Witness Effectiveness Training, conducted by experts trained in psychology, is geared toward ensuring a positive, credible, confident disposition and performance for the witness and to be prepared for aggressive attacks and traps by opposing counsel.
 Poor witness performance at deposition or trial can dramatically alter the trajectory of the case.
 A witness who succumbs to a fight-or-flight reaction, is angry, argumentative, curt, dismissive, condescending, etc. or displays negative body language will not be viewed positively by a jury, leading to a potential negative outcome.

 Preparing a witness for deposition or trial testimony is a process.
 Preparation by the attorney on the legal strategy is needed, as well as training from a litigation psychologist on how to handle the emotional, behavioral, and cognitive challenges of testimony.
 Once the witness has been given the appropriate legal strategy and the psychological training to manage opposing counsel’s tricks and traps, they are ready to testify.

 Witnesses should be trained prior to their deposition.
-Deposition testimony can be seen by the jury and a poor performance at deposition can dramatically compromise counsel’s case, leading to potential nuclear verdicts.
-Psychology-based witness effectiveness training is especially important when facing a Reptile plaintiff attorney.
+Deposition testimony can be seen by the jury and a poor performance at deposition can dramatically compromise counsel’s case, leading to potential nuclear settlements or verdicts.
+Psychology-based witness effectiveness training is especially important when facing a Reptile (now known as Edge) plaintiff attorney.

-Over the past decade, Reptile Theory has been responsible for over $8 billion in settlement and trial verdicts.
-Reptile attorneys prey upon the natural psychological tendencies of witnesses and jurors through a simple but effective questioning process.
-Their manipulative tactics compromise witnesses and their exploitation of communications principles seduces juries.
-The plaintiff’s bar has aggressively trained attorneys on the Reptile Theory and without proper training, your client could easily fall victim.
-Our team has pioneered the industry-leading approach to Anti-Reptile witness training.
-The Courtroom Sciences Anti-Reptile Witness Effectiveness Training program protects your witness from these potentially lethal attacks.
+For well over a decade, Reptile Theory has been responsible for over $8 billion in settlement and trial verdicts.
+Reptile (now Edge) attorneys prey upon the natural psychological tendencies of witnesses through a simple but effective questioning process.
+Their manipulative tactics compromise untrained witnesses.
+The plaintiff’s bar has aggressively trained attorneys on the Reptile Theory (now Edge) and without proper training, your client could easily fall victim.
+Our team has pioneered the industry-leading approach to Anti-Reptile/Anti-Edge witness training.
+The Courtroom Sciences Anti-Reptile/Anit-Edge Witness Effectiveness Training program protects your witness from these potentially lethal attacks.

 Settlement and Trial Research